The Original Hampton Court Half Marathon

 Policy on wearing headphones during the race:

-The Hampton Court Half Marathon is run under licence from the UKA and we are bound by British Athletics rules.
+The Hampton Court Half Marathon is run under licence from UK Athletics and we are bound by British Athletics rules.
 From 1st April 2016 a new rule banning the wearing of head phones in road races was introduced.
 This applies to races held on single carriageway roads that are not closed to traffic.

 As the Hampton Court Half Marathon has significant sections on open roads, and because we feel it is the runners and organisers interest for runners to be able to hear marshals instructions, we do not permit the use of headphones on any open road sections of the race.
 Any runner not complying with these rules is liable to disqualification.
 The Race Referee’s decision is final at all times.
 This advice is for your own safety and that of other road users.
 Without your co-operation it is not possible to hold a race on public roads.